-(especially figs).

-( tofu prepared using calcium)

-Important for production of thyroid hormones, which ensure a healthy metabolism.
+Iodine Important for production of thyroid hormones, which ensure a healthy metabolism.
 People who don't eat fish or dairy products can obtain iodine from seaweed such as kelp (kombu) or nori.
 Powdered seaweed can be added to all sorts of dishes such as curry, stir-fry, chilli or baked beans.
 Some people take a daily iodine mineral supplement to meet their body's need for iodine.
 It is advisable to seek advice from a healthcare professional if you are considering taking a supplement.

-Vitamins

-Vitamin B12

-Helps maintain healthy blood and nerve function.
+Vitamins Vitamin B12 Helps maintain healthy blood and nerve function.
 Foods such as yeast extract (e.g. Marmite), nutritional yeast flakes (e.g Engevita), plant milks and non-dairy margarines are often fortified with B12.
 It is recommended that vegans take a daily B12 vitamin supplement.

-Vitamin D

-Helps your body absorb calcium and form healthy bones.
+Vitamin D Helps your body absorb calcium and form healthy bones.
 Most vitamin D is obtained from sunlight on our skin in the summer months.
-Vegans can obtain vitamin D (in the animal-free form D2 and vegan-derived D3), from fortified foods such as plant milks, dairy-free margarine and breakfast cereals.
+Vegans can obtain vitamin D (in the animalfree form D2 and vegan-derived D3), from fortified foods such as plant milks, dairy-free margarine and breakfast cereals.
 Government advice is that everyone should consider taking a daily vitamin D supplement during the autumn and winter.

-Omega 3

-Important for a healthy heart and for brain development.

-Animal-free sources include flaxseed oil, ground linseed, hemp seeds and walnuts (3 whole, or 6 halves, each day).
+Omega 3 Important for a healthy heart and for brain development.
+Animal-free sources include flaxseed oil, ground linseed, hemp seeds and walnuts (three each day).
 Using vegetable (rapeseed) oil as your main cooking oil will also help you to get enough omega-3 fat.

-Vegan Eatwell Guide

-The Eatwell Guide shows what types of food we should eat and in what quantities to achieve a healthy, balanced diet.

-1. Fruit and vegetables

-Fruit and veg should make up at least a third of the food you eat, so aim for at least five portions every day.
+Vegan Eatwell Guide The Eatwell Guide shows what types of food we should eat and in what quantities to achieve a healthy, balanced diet.
+1. Fruit and vegetables Fruit and veg should make up at least a third of the food you eat, so aim for at least five portions every day.
 Eat a variety of different fruits and vegetables.
 These foods supply the protective vitamins, minerals and fibre which are essential for good health.
 Try them raw in salads, steamed, baked, roasted, stir-fried and mixed into main meal dishes such as curries, chilli, stews, pies and soups.
 Green leafy vegetables are particularly good for you.

-1.Fruit and 2.Starchy regetables carbohydrates 3.
-Protein-4.
-Alternatives rich foods to dairy 5.
-Oils, fats and sugar

-2. Carbohydrates

-Starchy carbohydrates should make up around a third of the food we eat.
+2. Carbohydrates Starchy carbohydrates should make up around a third of the food we eat.
 The foods in this group provide energy and dietary fibre along with vitamins, minerals and protein.
 Choosing wholegrain varieties such as wholewheat pasta, wholemeal bread, brown rice, wholegrain breakfast cereal, or simply leaving skins on potatoes, will help to keep your digestive system and heart healthy.

-3. Protein-rich foods

-Foods in this group include pulses (beans, foods made from soya beans, lentils, peas and peanuts), vegan Quorn (mycoprotein), nuts and seeds.
+3. Protein-rich foods Foods in this group include pulses (beans, foods made from soya beans, lentils, peas and peanuts), vegan Quorn (mycoprotein), nuts and seeds.
 Pulses are a good alternative protein source to meat because they are lower in fat and higher in fibre.
 As well as being good sources of protein and fibre, pulses are rich in vitamins, such as the B vitamins, and minerals, such as iron.
 They also count towards your 5-a-day.

-4. Alternatives to dairy

-Vegan dairy-free alternative foods often contain as much calcium as dairy products, and are usually lower in fat.
+4. Calcium-rich foods Vegan dairy-free alternative foods often contain as much calcium as dairy products, and are usually lower in fat.
+Go Vegan pack.

+What you can do

+Visit our website to order a free

+Ask your teacher to invite someone from

+Try going vegan, if only for one day a week.

+Animal Aid to give a free talk on veganism or free vegan cookery demonstration to your class.